Probable-Futures/docs/access-the-data.md

     -   [Request access to Probable Futures Pro](https://airtable.com/shrOMfMgh7EoHajKN)
     -   After siging in, go to the [datasets page](https://pro.probablefutures.org/dashboard/datasets)
-    -   Scroll down to find a list of all the Probable Futures
+    -   Scroll down to find a list of all the Probable Futures maps
     -   Click the "Download" button next to the dataset you want to download
     -   By default, all data is selected and you can click "Download" to begin downloading the full map dataset.
 If you would like to download data for a specific country, select the country in the dropdown.
 You can also select the columns to include in the CSV file.